henryjperez/backend.template.js/README.md

 So, I decided to create this template to help deal with that boilerplate.

+## Before you run
+Copy the content of the `.env.example`, create a file called `.env` and paste it in there.
+This are test environment variables, so you can change them to whatever you want.

 ## How to Run

 I'll be using `yarn` for the these code snippets but you can use `npm` if you want.